onqtam/headjack/docs/why/100_1k_10k_words.md

 Birthing Collective Consciousness
 Embracing Complexity
 Genesis / The seed
-Black mirror episode about social credit score
+Social engineering is already here - its just not evenly distributed Black mirror episode about social credit score
 The Caterpillar
     This book will dissolve/morph into the symbolic subtrate that it will give birth to.